haskell-webdriver/haskell-webdriver/examples/readme-example-beginner.md

 Now for a more complex configuration.
 Let's say we want a session that connects to a remote server and runs the Opera browser.

+*Note*: To use Google Chrome, you need to install Google's proprietary [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) in a directory where it can be recognized by Selenium Server (see: https://code.google.com/p/selenium/wiki/ChromeDriver).
+When using propriertary webdrivers such as chromedriver, Selenium Server simply acts as a proxy server, automatically spawning a proprietary server process as needed.
+Because of this extra installation step, we simply use the `firefoxConfig` for the remainder of the example.

 ~~~ {.haskell}
 remoteConfig = useBrowser opera defaultConfig { wdHost = "secret-offshore-testing-facility.org"
                                               , wdPort = 666 }